Val Cushing Handbook?

 I built kilns before Olsen's or Rhodes kiln books were ever available.
 But the are good.
 I have Soldner's book on kiln building and the AP Green refractory guide.

 I enjoy reading new technical books as they come out.
 I like Michael Bailey's book on Cone 6 Glazes.
-His book on Oriental Glazes have examples of my work and ^6 glazes in that book.
+His book on Oriental Glazes has examples of my work and ^6 glazes in that book.
 They are the only ^6 glazes in the book.
 Most are ^9 or 10.

 Britt is starting work on a book on ^6 glazes for both oxidation and reduction.
 This follows his presentation at NCECA.